Murder of Desirée Mariottini: Trial

 The trial of the four accused began in October 2019.

+Gara and Salia were sentenced to life in prison, Chima to 27 years and Minthe to 24 and a half.
+Findings and sentence were confirmed on appeal.

 Aftermath

 Mariottini was buried on Sunday 30 October in Cisterna di Latina in a ceremony attended by hundreds and Mayor of Rome Virginia Raggi declared a day of mourning.

 Visit by Minister Matteo Salvini at the scene of the crime

-On October 24, 2018 interior minister Matteo Salvini, the leader of the anti-migration Northern League party, went to the abandoned building where the girl's body was found.
+On October 24, 2018 interior minister Matteo Salvini, the leader of the anti-illegal migration Northern League party, went to the abandoned building where the girl's body was found.

 Residents of the San Lorenzo district prevented Salvini from placing a rose outside the building where the victim was found, feeling Salvini was exploiting the young woman's death.
 He returned later in the day unannounced and placed the flowers in front of the gate.

 Pronouncements by the President of the European Parliament Antonio Tajani

 The tragedy of Desirée "must be the last that happens in Italy and in Rome, an abandoned city, the degradation is evident, moral and social, more checks are needed in the city, more men and women of the police are needed, especially at night".